5 Days on Oahu

 PS: if it’s your first time booking on Airbnb, use our code to get $40 off!

 If you’re looking for a more resort environment, we highly recommend checking out Ko Olina!
 This area is home to 4 resorts and is beautiful and relaxing.
 There are also lots of restaurant options at the resorts and across the street, so you technically would never have to leave!
+Another great resort is Turtle Bay on the North Shore!

 Both time we have visited Oahu we have rented a car.
 We love having the flexibility to go anywhere we want during the day, especially because there is so much to explore on the island!
-We almost always rent our cars through Costco, which is usually the cheapest option.
-Tip: You can use your own Costco membership or a family member’s and still have the reservation under your name.
-Expedia and other travel sites are also great ways to shop around for rental cars.

 If you only plan to leave the area you are staying once or twice, there is Uber on Oahu.
 However, with how far some things can be, it may be pricier than renting a car for the day.
 We recommend checking out Uber’s Fare Estimate tool to see what the costs would be and then decide if renting a car or Ubering is the best option for your budget.